The two-clock problem in population dynamics: Multitype branching processes

 which is equivalent to

 Comparing this with Eq.~\eqref{eq:appl_kappa_N} yields shows that Eq.~\eqref{eq:pop_duality} holds in this case.

 The other possibility is that $R_\lambda$ blows up first, which happens if the cumulant generating function of $K_0(\tau \given x)$ is not defined at $\lambda$.
 This can be avoided if the distribution $K_0(\tau \given x)$ decays sufficiently quickly, as we discuss in \ref{apdx:kappa_ext}.
-For $\beta = 1$ in a growing population, Eq.~\eqref{eq:apdx_branch_kappa_T} happens for some $\lambda > 0$, which ensures that $R_\lambda$ stays finite - here the lifetime of individuals without offspring does not affect the growth rate.
+For $\beta = 1$ in a growing population, Eq.~\eqref{eq:apdx_branch_kappa_T} happens for some $\lambda > 0$, while $R_\lambda$ is always finite for $\lambda > 0$, so this scenario does not occur for a growing population.